TruSudndeth/POS_Items-Sales_Xcel/ReadMe.txt

 Finishing up: Clear any unwanted Message boxes, MsgBox Finishing Up: Confirm Any code from buttons isn't running more then need be when spam clicking.

-Bug: Sheet1 clearing all Locked celles when IsAdminLocked = false

-Feature: Clear and don't save, I3 and I7

 Feature: POS Scrollable Receipt window

 Todo: Add total price to Sales header